Kristin is a community organizer, social policy researcher, and musician.

-After Simple Machines stopped putting out new records in 1998, Kristin permanently relocated to Philadelphia, PA.
+After Simple Machines stopped putting out new records in 1998, Kristin relocated to Philadelphia.
 In 2001, she graduated with a Masters in Urban Affairs and Public Policy from the University of Delaware where she was a recipient of a School of Urban Affairs and Public Policy Fellowship, and the Urban Affairs Association Award.

-Kristin joined Jenny Toomey at the Future of Music Coalition in late 2000 to oversee project management, research and event programming, including Future of Music Policy Summits from 2002–2007.
+Kristin joined Jenny Toomey at Future of Music Coalition in 2000 to oversee project management, research and event programming, including Future of Music Policy Summits from 2002–2007.
 In 2010, Kristin became a consultant for FMC, and has served as Co-Director of the multi-method Artist Revenue Streams research project.
-She was also the main author of Arts Organizations and Digital Technologies, released by Pew Research Center's Internet & American Life Project in January 2013, and works with consumer privacy expert Ashkan Soltani.
+She was the main author of Arts Organizations and Digital Technologies, released by Pew Research Center's Internet & American Life Project in January 2013, and worked with consumer privacy expert Ashkan Soltani from 2012–2014.
+In 2015, she helped the Ford Foundation with logistics on two events.
 She lives near Philadelphia with her husband Bryan Dilworth, a concert promoter, and their son, where she also plays guitar in the lady-powered band, Ken.